Greenland national football team: Greenland Cup record

-VIVA World Cup / ConIFA World Football Cup record
+World tournaments record

-FIFI Wild Cup participation

 Greenland participated in the 2006 FIFI Wild Cup.
 The team played two games and lost both, the first 0–1 against the Turkish Republic of Northern Cyprus and the second 2–4 against Zanzibar.
 They were eliminated in the First Round.

-ELF Cup participation

 Greenland was eliminated in Round 1 of the ELF Cup.
 They played three matches in total, beating the national team of Gagauzia 2–0, drawing 1–1 with Zanzibar and losing 1–0 to Kyrgyzstan.